Guidelines for RRF Grants

 1. Prepare a revised budget following the Budget and Expenditures guidelines provided below.
 The budget total must equal the dollar amount listed in your award letter — no higher, no lower.
 (RRF Scholars SHOULD NOT include replacement salary costs.)
 Follow the format used for the original proposal budget (meaning the detail of each budget category is listed).
 If your revised budget is identical to the budget you originally submitted with your proposal, please attach a memo stating so.
 Also, list a 12-month budget period that you would like for your award; budgets must begin on either the 1st or the 16th of the month.

 2. If the proposal involves the use of human and/or animal subjects, submit documentation showing that your RRF proposal has been reviewed and approved by the Human Subjects Division and/or the Animal Care Committee.
 For IRB approval, please submit the cover page with the approval signature and the page that specifically references the RRF as the funding source.
 Alternately, if your department is using the Zipline system for new IRB applications, please download and email us the approval letter which will already list the RRF as a funding source.
 For IACUC, please submit the approval letter specifically directed to the RRF program.
 If the RRF project is to be appended to a previously approved protocol, documentation must indicate that the RRF project has been so approved; this requires submitting a modification form.
 The RRF must be added as a funding source.
+NOTE: RRF funds WILL NOT be released until all approvals are in place.

 3. Attach a signed statement verifying that the RRF award does not directly overlap funding from other sources.